-Murdoch Mysteries is a Canadian detective series set in late nineteenth-century Toronto, based on a series of novels by Maureen Jennings.
+Murdoch Mysteries is a Canadian detective series set in late nineteenth- and early twentieth-century Toronto, based on a series of novels by Maureen Jennings.
 The series centers around William Murdoch, a detective in the Toronto constabulary with an interest in using then-unorthodox/unknown forensic techniques for catching criminals.
 Murdoch is assisted by Constable George Crabtree and Doctor Julia Ogden, The Coroner.
 His boss Inspector Thomas Brackenreid is usually skeptical of Murdoch's methods but doesn't complain too much, just as long as they catch the criminal in the end.The fifth season, broadcast in 2011 by Canadian network Citytv, was to be the final.
 However, rival broadcaster CBC has picked up the series in 2011 and began broadcasting a sixth season in 2012.
 In 2013, CBC announced that a seventh season would be produced, with 18 new episodes instead of the regular 13, and is scheduled to premiere on September 30 of that year.
 The character of Dr. Emily Grace was then added to the main cast.The series was preceded by a trilogy of TV movies in 2004, which were more direct adaptations of the Murdoch Mysteries novels.
 With Peter Outerbridge as Murdoch, Keeley Hawes as Dr. Ogden and Colm Meaney as Inspector Brackenreid.
 Overall much darker and gritty than the TV series.The series now has a Character sheet and Recaps.

 Murdoch Mysteries provides examples of the following tropes:

 Abandon Ship: This order is given in "Murdoch Ahoy" when the cruise ship starts sinking.